wkumari/draft-wkumari-opsawg-sdi/README.md

-Kumari                   Expires January 9, 2017                [Page 3]
+Kumari                    Expires March 9, 2017                 [Page 3]

-Internet-Draft                  template                       July 2016
+Internet-Draft                  template                  September 2016

 2. Overview / Example Scenario

-   Sirius Cybernetics Corp needs another peering router, and so they order another router from Acme Network Widgets, to be dropped-shipped to a POP.
+   Sirius Cybernetics Corp needs another peering router, and so they order another router from Acme Network Widgets, to be drop-shipped to a POP.
 Acme begins assembling the new device, and tells Sirius what the new device's serial number will be (SN:17894321).
 During the initial boot / testing, the router generates a public-private keypair, and publishes the public part to Acme's keyserver (in a certificate, for ease of use).